John Siceloff

-John Siceloff (October 21, 1953 – March 6, 2015) is an American Television producer.
+John Siceloff (October 21, 1953 – March 6, 2015) was an American television producer.
 He was born in Frogmore, South Carolina.

 He created and was executive producer of the PBS news magazine, NOW on PBS.

 Career

 A graduate of Swarthmore College with a bachelor's degree in history he continued his education at Stanford University, earning a master's degree in communications.
-Siceloff has been a producer for ABC's 20/20 and Primetime Live and a senior broadcast producer for ABC News as well as NBC's NOW, Dateline NBC and Prime Story.
+Siceloff was a producer for ABC's 20/20 and Primetime Live and a senior broadcast producer for ABC News as well as NBC's NOW, Dateline NBC and Prime Story.
 During 2001 he joined PBS and in 2004 he became founder and CEO of JumpStart Productions, which produced NOW on PBS.
 He was a trustee of Penn Center in the South Carolina Sea Islands, which had been one of the few places in the south where interracial groups could meet during the age of segregation.
 His father, Courtney Siceloff, was director of Penn Center from 1950 to 1969.
 Martin Luther King was a frequent visitor and used the facility for his Southern Christian Leadership Conference.